Will Kansas cover the spread vs. UConn? Betting Trends, Record ATS

 - Kansas is 3-3 against the spread and 6-0 overall when scoring more than 60.6 points.

-- The Huskies' 88.7 points per game are 24 more points than the 64.7 the Jayhawks allow.
+- The Huskies score an average of 88.7 points per game, 24 more points than the 64.7 the Jayhawks allow to opponents.

-- When it scores more than 64.7 points, UConn is 4-3 against the spread and 7-0 overall.
+- UConn has put together a 4-3 ATS record and a 7-0 overall record in games it scores more than 64.7 points.

 Bet on this or any college basketball matchup at BetMGM